-The Alliance also gives the investor the right, under certain limited circumstances which are not within the investor's control, to require the Company to redeem the investor's 461,028 shares of the Company's common stock.
+The Alliance also gives the investor the right under certain circumstances to require the Company to redeem the investor's 461,028 shares of the Company's common stock.
 The redemption price upon any such redemption is currently not defined as the Company and the investor are negotiating the price.
 This redemption right terminates 180 days from the date of the Company's initial public offering of common stock.
-Due to the limited nature and remote possibility of a redemption of these shares, the Company has recorded the investor's investment in shareholders' equity in the accompanying balance sheets.